 It's been over 10 years since Fujifilm first introduced the X100 series, and over the years people came to really appreciate the user experience and the results you can get with these types of cameras.
 10 years later, we arrive at this, the Fujifilm X100V.

-I used the X100F every single day for over a year while travelling and working as a professional photographer in Japan.
-Using the X100F became second nature, so it was very easy for me to quickly get used to the new X100V camera and quickly notice what's different, lets's talk about it.
+I used the Fujifilm X100F every single day for over a year while travelling and working as a professional photographer in Japan.
+The camera became second nature, so it was very easy for me to quickly get used to the new X100V camera and quickly notice what's different, let's talk about it.

 Expectations Vs Reality

 This camera was designed for a specific group of people, a particular demographic, and if you jump in blind, expecting this to be a jack of all trades and do everything well, including photos and video, then you will be disappointed.
 As long as you understand the limitations, then you can assess the camera properly.

 Fujifilm officially presents the X100V as a premium compact digital camera.
 Not a perfect hybrid for everything but a small, lightweight, portable and compact camera, created for travel and street photography, meant as an everyday carry.

 Fujifilm cameras are well known for their retro look, tactile knobs and dials, film simulations and colour science, the attention to detail is there.

 I was lucky enough to Attend a Fujifilm presentation for the general public while I was living in Osaka, for both the X100V & the X-Pro3, to get hands-on with the camera and get a feel for it, and that is something I recommend to everyone considering getting a Fujifilm camera.